Drought Monitoring and Water Conservation Measures

 -

-Fix and check sprinkler systems for leaks to not waste the water flow.
+Fix and check sprinkler systems for leaks so as not to waste the water flow.

-A defective fixture like a household faucet not just bothers you with a steady trickle but also spills squander a trillion gallons of water every year.
-Fixing a flawed faucet is one of the most straightforward ways of saving a lot of water.
-You can fix most leaks yourself with a couple of turns of a wrench.
-Stopping these dripping faucets can help improve water supplies for the whole community.
+A defective fixture like a household faucet bothers you with a steady trickle and spills a trillion gallons of water yearly.
+Fixing a flawed faucet is one of the most straightforward ways to save water.

 -